CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 - A common mistake is to forget to check the case where the first intersection time $t_1$ is out of bounds but the second intersection time $t_2$ is in bounds (in which case you should return $t_2$).
+- We've provided test cases in `tests/test.a3.task2.sphere.hit.cpp` to construct a sphere and ray, and see whether the ray intersects the sphere by comparing the resulting trace informations.

 <p align="center">
     <img src="figures/sphere_specialcase_diagram.png" style="height:200px">